marcopennekamp/lore/specification/expressions.md

 ##### Equality and Order

-Object equality is defined as **referential equality** by default.
+Struct equality is defined as **referential equality** by default. (**TODO:** Really?
+Not very useful.
+Structs should have some default notion of equality.)

 ### Member Access

-You can access the **member** of an object with the `.` notation.
+You can access a **member** of a value with the `.` notation.
 The type of the expression is the type of the member.
-The syntax is simply: `object.member`.
+The syntax is simply: `value.member`.

-Although the dot notation will eventually be overloaded for multi-function invocation, **property access takes precedence**.
-In such a case, you can always invoke the multi-function without using the dot-notation.